Best Enduro Mountain Bikes of 2016

 Analysis and Test Results

-We invested nearly two years, engaged a team of 20, rode thousands of trail miles, and bought 16 cutting edge enduro bikes all to create the most exhaustive enduro mountain bike review process ever.
+We invested nearly two years, engaged a team of 20, rode thousands of trail miles, and bought 16 cutting edge enduro bikes — all to create the most exhaustive enduro mountain bike review process ever.
 We spent a year in R&D to work out our testing process, starting in April, of 2015, with 11 of the most highly regarded enduro mountain bikes in the world.
 A team of consultants rallied them across the Sierra Nevada for a year while working to dial in specific testing and analysis procedures.
 In April of 2016, we put the resulting test plan to work with four testers and five brand new 2016 model bikes: the Yeti SB5.5c, Santa Cruz Nomad, Ibis Mojo HD3, Specialized Enduro Expert and the Pivot Mach 6.
+We summarize results in the table below.

 Case in Point - In our 2017 Best Trail Mountain Bike Review the 2017 Yeti SB5.5 went head to head with one other 29er, two 29/27.5+ bikes and two 27.5ers.
 Things are getting interesting real fast.
 Keep reading to keep up.